Donor impact report 2021

 Building our Elite Athlete Program

-University students often rely on part-time work to make ends meet, but for those who are also elite athletes, juggling their commitments can be particularly challenging.
+University students often rely on part-time work to make ends meet.
+Juggling those commitments is particularly challenging if you're also an elite athlete.

 Find out more